Definition of Battery

 Indirect contact, such as by throwing or projecting an object (no matter how small), can constitute battery if the indirect contact was intentionally caused by the accused and was against the will of the alleged victim.
 Mohansingh v.
 State, 824 So.
 2d 1053, 1054-55 (Fla.
 5th DCA 2002) (spitting found to constitute battery).

-Whether jail is sought will depend on a number of factors, including the prior criminal record of the accused, the status and preferences of the alleged victim, the existence of injuries, the need to seek restitution, the strength of the prosecution’s case, and whether the accused is represented by an attorney.
+Whether jail is sought will depend on a number of factors, including the prior criminal record of the accused, the wishes of the alleged victim, the extent of injuries, the strength of the prosecution’s case, and whether the accused is represented by an attorney.

 Battery is one of the most defendable charges in all of criminal law.
 Some of the most common defenses include the following: